Experimental Demonstration of an On-Axis Laser Ranging Interferometer for Future Gravity Missions: RESULTS

 To evaluate the co-alignment between the RX beam and the TX beam, the DWS signals from QPR1 and QPR2 were recorded.
 For comparison, the DPS signals from QPR3 were used to characterize the absolute TX beam pointing.
 Using the relation of Eq.~\ref{def_matrix}, the pointing angles were determined by multiplying the DWS and DPS signals by the inverse of the corresponding conversion matrices detailed in Table~\ref{conversion_matrix}.
-The corresponding ASD of the pointing angle is displayed in Fig.~\ref{dws_dps_calibration} (b).
+The corresponding ASD of the pointing angle is displayed in Fig.~\ref{motion_pointing} (b).
 In addition to the in-loop DWS measurements from the DWS1, out-of-loop DWS measurements from the DWS2 were performed as well.
-The horizontal (yaw) and vertical (pitch) co-alignments derived from the in-loop DWS measurements are below 10$^{-10}$ rad/$\mathrm{\sqrt{Hz}}$ at the frequency range from 0.07 mHz to 0.5 Hz, which indicates that the control loops work properly.
-For frequencies between 1 mHz and 0.1 Hz, both direction co-alignments derived from the out-of-loop DWS measurements are lower than 10 µrad/$\mathrm{\sqrt{Hz}}$, which fulfills the pointing requirement of GRACE-FO.
+The horizontal (yaw) and vertical (pitch) co-alignments derived from the in-loop DWS measurements are below 10$^{-10}$ rad/$\mathrm{\sqrt{Hz}}$ at the frequency range from 0.07 mHz to 0.5 Hz, which indicates that the error signals are effectively suppressed by the control loops.
+For frequencies between 0.2 mHz and 0.1 Hz, both direction co-alignments derived from the out-of-loop DWS measurements are lower than 10 µrad/$\mathrm{\sqrt{Hz}}$, which fulfills the pointing requirement of NGGM mission \cite{nicklaus2020laser}.
+Compared to the pointing measurements of the GRACE-FO LRI \cite{schutze2014laser}, our measurements exhibit better pointing stability in the frequency range below 0.1 Hz.

 The DPS measurements within the GRACE-FO frequency band (2 mHz to 0.1 Hz) reveal that the horizontal (yaw) pointing derived from the DPS is slightly above 10 µrad/$\mathrm{\sqrt{Hz}}$ between 2 mHz and 2.5 mHz, whereas the vertical (pitch) pointing derived from DPS is lower than 10 µrad/$\mathrm{\sqrt{Hz}}$ across the entire frequency band.
 In the experiment, all the optomechanical mounts are off-the-shelf components, and all the measurements were made in air, which inevitably leads to pointing jitters in the RX beam.
 Due to the jittering of the RX beam and the TX beam steering, the pointing angles derived from the DPS signals are higher than those derived from the DWS signals.
 In addition, the hexapod's parasitic motion in the lateral direction compromises the stability of the DPS.
 However, owing to the nearly flat-top distribution of the RX beam, the impact of this lateral motion on the DWS measurements is negligible.
 The measured DWS signals, which manifest the pointing of the TX beam with respect to the RX beam, which is the focus of our interest, not the absolute pointing of the TX beam derived from the measured DPS signals.